 As ever, choosing a gym is a personal choice and will depend on your budget, location and what sort of facilities you look for.
 I’ll give you my recommendations based on my preferences, but do click on the individual gyms to see more detail before deciding.

-Of the three high-end gyms, I recommend Jetts Vietnam.
+Of the high-end gyms, I recommend Elite Fitness and Jetts.
 I liked all the clubs and California Fitness had most luxurious decor for sure.
 But, this isn’t something I value highly enough to warrant paying double the price, especially when the club was rammed with people and it was hard to get on equipment.
 If price wasn’t an issue I’d go for Elite Fitness as the club is spacious, has an excellent class timetable is well airconditioned throughout.
 Jetts is a step down in terms of luxury, but it has a great balance of quality, modern facilities without the frills, for a reasonable price.
 Advance Fitness and Gym fell down on cardio equipment, offering only treadmills and bikes.

 Jetts was best all-round for me as it was 5 minutes walk from my accommodation and offered a sufficient variety of classes, in addition to great gym facilities.
 Being here during covid, I was happy to base myself in Ho Chi Minh for a few months and enjoyed their very reasonable monthly rate.
-I’ll admit I prefer the gym layout at Advance Gym though.
-It’s open-plan, as opposed to split over many floors.
+I’ll admit I prefer the gym layout and variety of classes at Elite Fitness though.

 I’d happily train in any of these gyms in Saigon again, and as I’m not a fan of walking around hot cities for very long, I’d probably just go to the one closest to my accommodation.
 Location aside, aircon is certainly a big factor when training in tropical heat, and on that count, Mach’s Gym and CLB Gym T & V Fitness come up trumps.
 The latter is a weight trainer’s paradise as there’s such a vast amount of equipment – but take gloves as the handles are generally not padded and quite unpleasant to grip if you have sensitive hands!
 I personally preferred Mach’s for this, although it’s a much smaller gym.